 Scope note:

-This class comprises the notion that an Actor adopted the meaning of the associated I4 Proposition Set by arguments of trust from a source created by another Actor, and holds it as being true or in some way likely to be true.
+This class comprises the notion that an instance of E39 Actor adopted the meaning of an associated instance of I4 Proposition Set by arguments of trust from a source created by another instance of E39 Actor, and holds it as being true or in some way likely to be true.
 This source can be documented via the property J14 adopted interpretation of (has adopted interpretation).
 The used interpretation of the meaning of the source may be a belief of the adopting Actor or another one and can be documented as an instance of I13 Intended Meaning Belief, if this detail is relevant.

 Examples: